SinanZhao/COVID-19/README.md

 I also extracted the data on history of confirmed cases in different countries from R package: [nCov2019](https://github.com/canghailan/Wuhan-2019-nCoV)

 ## Motivation
-Here I want to study how the outbreak of COVID-19 impacted the lives of people from the lens of work, study, and travelling.
+Here I want to study how the outbreak of COVID-19 impacted the lives of Chinese people from the lens of work, study, and travelling.
 Facing the difficulty of retrieving direct data of how people lived, I chose to analyze search queries which I believe could reflect social behaviors to some extent.
 "Excel", "Telecommuting", "Zoom" were three key queries I chose to study, because they all represented significant changes during the epidemic.

 ## Data Wrangling